 Find a doctor with extensive experience in hair transplant surgeries and proven results.

 Find out what previous patients are saying.
-Take the time to review before & after photos and videos…you will save yourself a lot of time and regret.
+In addition, take the time to review before & after photos and videos…you will save yourself a lot of time and regret.

-This tip is also critical and will determine how your experience will be and how successful your suture or incisions heal.
+Above all, this is critical and will determine how your experience will be and how successful your suture or incisions heal.

 Lastly, hair transplants are considered cosmetic surgery, in most cases, medical insurance may not cover it.